 Finally, it’s time to attach the ladder.
 Adam and Tamra attached the ladder to the bed by pre-drilling pilot holes driving wood screws from the inside of the railings.
 We chose to place the ladder on the side for the most streamlined design.

 You may notice we’re missing some railings – I added an additional railing to each bed after we discovered the triplets were squeezing their tiny bodies through the sides of the beds.
 I revised this in the plan, so when in doubt, follow the plan!

 Last but not least, Adam is doing a quick strength test – he weighs a little over 200 lbs.

 Another thing worth mentioning: we didn’t feel comfortable having those ceiling fan blades so close to the top bunk bed, so we switched out the standard ceiling fan for this remote control LED fan from Stile – the blades aren’t exposed and it’s a much smaller profile, which works best for this room.
 We have 3 of these fans in our own home and we love them!

-Huge thanks to the generous folks at Beddy’s – they provided the bedding for this project.
+Huge thanks to the generous folks at Beddy’s – they provided the bedding for this project and they’re offering my readers 15% off when you use the “HOUSEOFWOOD” coupon code!
 We have the same all-in-one bedding on my daughter’s loft bed and it makes changing the sheets and making the bed so much easier.
 We just knew they’d be perfect for this triple bunk bed too!